 On April 2nd, we walked through the main lobby doors and were instantly transported back to a time when luxury and attention to detail were the norm at established hotels.
 It soon became four days of soaking up historical ambiance beyond anything I've experienced in any hotel previously reserved.
 My obsession with the hotel began that first day and I soon found myself looking up everything I can about the property to learn about its past.
 While the information and photographs I've been able to find are fantastic, I get the most enjoyment out of viewing (and collecting) the physical objects from throughout its history.
 I managed to find a few images of the Palace's previous relics, but there are not many to be found.
 Before long, I began tracking down and obtaining as many pieces from the Palace that I could.
 There are several items from the hotel's recent past around for purchase, but my primary interest ranges from the original 1875 hotel up to around 1950.
 Upon our return in 2022, I was able to visit Landmark 18 - the Palace Hotel's historical museum on its history, which is located in the area of the former Barber Shop across from the Rose Room.
 Curated by hotel manager Clif Clark, the exhibit features relics from the 1875 building all the way through to the April 3rd,1991 reopening.
 Mr. Clark was kind enough to give us a personal tour of the first floor of the hotel and Landmark 18 while we were there.

-While my collection is still modest, I decided to create a website dedicated to showcasing the historical artifacts of the Palace Hotel's history along with a few brief lines of their story.
+As my collection continues to grow, I decided to create a website dedicated to showcasing the historical artifacts of the Palace Hotel's history along with a few brief lines of their story.
 Unless noted, all items on this site are in my personal collection.
 The links below are current websites and books with an in-depth look at the history of the hotel.

 I am always looking to acquire new pieces for my collection, so if anyone has any Palace Hotel items they are looking to sell or donate,